-No. EAC Condition Implementation Status Compliance Status Description Regulation. adhered to during this activity.
+No. EAC Condition Implementation Status Compliance Status Description EAC 57 Measures to manage Project effects on air quality associated with concrete production at concrete batch plants.
+Ongoing In Compliance Section 4.1 of the CEMP requires Contractors to prepare EPPs that include measures to manage emissions and dust from all project activities.
+BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
+EAC 57 · Control Project-related smoke by following the most current BC Ministry of Environment Open Burning Smoke Control Regulation.
+Ongoing In Compliance Section 4.1 and Appendix A of the CEMP refer to the requirement to control Project- related smoke in accordance with the BC Ministry of Environment's Open Burning Smoke Control Regulation.
+BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 57 Measures to retain vegetative barriers, or install temporary barriers, where practical.
 Ongoing In Compliance Section 4.1 of the CEMP requires Contractors to retain vegetative barriers, or install temporary barriers, where practicable.
 BC Hydro audits compliance with this requirement by reviewing contractor EPPs and conducting environmental audits during construction to verify implementation of EPPs.
 EAC 57 Procedures to provide MOE with data collected during monitoring so that they can notify sensitive populations if air quality thresholds are exceeded.
 Completed In Compliance A MOU agreement was established between BC Hydro and the MOE regarding the housing and publishing of Site C air quality monitoring data on January 7, 2016.
 EAC 57 The EAC Holder must monitor air quality associated with shoreline protection works at Hudson's Hope during the construction period and for the first two years of operations.
 Initial Planning Future Requirement BC Hydro acknowledges and understands this condition.
 Shoreline protection works at Hudson's Hope are planned to commence in 2020 - 2022.
 Air quality monitoring plans will be implemented during construction and for the first 2 years of reservoir operations.
 EAC 57 The EAC Holder must provide these draft Air Quality Management Plan and Smoke Management Plan to MOE, City of Fort St. John, District of Hudson's Hope, Peace River Regional District, District of Taylor, District of Hudson's Hope, District of Chetwynd and Aboriginal Groups for review a minimum of 90 days prior to the commencement of construction activities.
 Completed In Compliance The Smoke Management Plan and Air Quality Monitoring Program are described in Section 4.1 and Appendix A and B, respectively, of the CEMP.
-The Draft CEMP was submitted to regulatory agencies, governments, and Aboriginal Groups on October 17, 2014 EAC 57 The EAC Holder must file the final Air Quality Management Plan and Smoke Management Plan with EAO, MOE, City of Fort St. John, District of Hudson's Hope, Peace River Regional District, District of Taylor, District of Chetwynd and Aboriginal Groups a minimum of 30 days prior to the commencement of construction activities.
-Completed In Compliance The final (Revision 1) of the CEMP was provided to regulatory agencies, governments and Aboriginal Groups on June 5, 2015.
+The Draft CEMP was submitted to regulatory agencies, governments, and Indigenous groups on October 17, 2014 EAC 57 The EAC Holder must file the final Air Quality Management Plan and Smoke Management Plan with EAO, MOE, City of Fort St. John, District of Hudson's Hope, Peace River Regional District, District of Taylor, District of Chetwynd and Aboriginal Groups a minimum of 30 days prior to the commencement of construction activities.
+Completed In Compliance The final (Revision 1) of the CEMP was provided to regulatory agencies, governments and Indigenous groups on June 5, 2015.
 Revision 2 of the CEMP was issued in February 2016 and Revision 4 in July 2016 (Revision 3 was not formally published).